dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 and it's my reaction still.
 Just because we can do something doesn't mean we _should_ do something, as Jurassic Park was trying to teach us.

+> Yeah, yeah, but your scientists were so preoccupied with whether or not they
+> could that they didn't stop to think if they should.
+>
+> <cite>[Dr. Ian Malcolm][shit]</cite>

 But why?
 Why did the alarm bells of my intuition go off so hard?
 Why can't I shut up about it and let Vitor and Alex have some fun to build this and play around with it?
-Because I'm pretty sure that people will end up using it and get terribly rekt, that's why.
+Because **I'm pretty sure that people will end up using it and get terribly rekt**, that's why.

 > I was immediately like Ummm... wtf?!! but I couldn't clearly articulate why it was so disturbing.
 >